Porocyonak/Open2Nord/README.md

 ### -------------------------------------------------

 ### ------------------Build It Yourself--------------
-todo. basically just pip install requests and cx_freeze, do python setup.py build in the directory with setup.py
+todo. basically just pip install requests and cx_freeze, and do "python setup.py build" in terminal in the directory with setup.py
 ### -------------------------------------------------

 If you are getting config errors, replace the config_files folder with the .ovpn files from https://downloads.nordcdn.com/configs/archives/servers/ovpn.zip